TBR-Development/Kustom-Luxury/README.md

 ---

-**Note**: If the icons don't show up for the Resource Monitor widgets, doenload the `Material Google.ttf` and `Material Google.json` files from the `src\Kustom\icons` folder of this repo and place them into Kustom's icon folder.
+**Note**: If the icons don't show up for the Resource Monitor widgets, download the `Material Google.ttf` and `Material Google.json` files from the `src\Kustom\icons` folder of this repo and place them into Kustom's icon folder.

 [URL_1]: https://github.com/TBR-Development/Kustom-Luxury/releases